 GameLab Designs innovative games for science and education

 HealthLab Brings interdisciplinarity into healthcare

-MakerLab Develops open tools for research, educational and learning projects
+MakerLab Develops open tools for research, education and learning projects

 MotionLab Develops research projects involving motion and education

-Premiers Cris Works on infant development and gathers future parents, child care workers and scientists
+Premiers Cris Focuses on infant development, bringing together future parents, childcare workers and scientists

 VR Frontiers Lab Explores Virtual Reality applications in education and interdisciplinary science

 WetLab Synthetic biology experimental lab